-A healthful way of living and a correct diet in our every day routine can bring about a meaningful change in our life.
+A healthy way of living and a correct diet in our everyday routine can bring about a meaningful change in our life.
 ‘Being on a diet ‘or ‘having a diet’ doesn’t mean starving ourselves.
-It is about eating carefully, eating clean and to keep eating the right kind of food.
-Here are seven essential heart healthy foods and facts that have been recommended by experts to improve our metabolism:
+It is about eating carefully, eating clean, and to keep eating the right kind of food.
+Here are seven essential heart-healthy foods and facts that have been recommended by experts to improve our metabolism:

-II: A variety of fresh fruits and leafy greens for our diet: Fruits and vegetables such as oranges, berries, papaya and tomatoes, spinach, lettuce, broccoli which are rich in fibre, vitamins, potassium and magnesium carry heart healthy nutrients in them.
+II: A variety of fresh fruits and leafy greens for our diet: Fruits and vegetables such as oranges, berries, papaya and tomatoes, spinach, lettuce, broccoli which are rich in fiber, vitamins, potassium, and magnesium carry heart-healthy nutrients in them.

 III: Healthy nuts to improve our heart: Some amount of nuts such as Almond or Walnut which are low in saturated fat and cholesterol give our body a healthy lift.
-Nuts that are rich in protein, carbohydrate and dietary fibre lower the risks of heart diseases.
+Nuts that are rich in protein, carbohydrate, and dietary fiber lower the risks of heart diseases.

 IV: Bittersweet is a cure: Dark Chocolate loaded with important nutrients are a rich source of antioxidant that can lower the blood pressure and improve the blood flow in the body.
 Consumption of Cocoa and dark chocolate increase the level of ‘Good Cholesterol’ in the body.
-Cocoa, a rich source of antioxidant protects the blood stream from lipids.
+Cocoa, a rich source of antioxidants protects the bloodstream from lipids.

-V: Benefit of ‘Whole- grain food’: Oatmeal containing fibre, vitamin E and important fatty acids can be consumed as evening snack or morning breakfast.
-The antioxidant nature and dietary fibre in oatmeal reduces ‘Bad Cholesterol’ and decrease the possibility of diseases in human body.
+V: Benefit of ‘Whole- grain food’: Oatmeal containing fiber, vitamin E, and important fatty acids can be consumed as evening snack or morning breakfast.
+The antioxidant nature and dietary fiber in oatmeal reduce ‘Bad Cholesterol’ and decrease the possibility of diseases in the human body.

-VI: An organic way to shred those extra fats: With traditional eating system, diet containing millets and cereals are very good replacement of modern canned or packaged foods.
+VI: An organic way to shred those extra fats: With the traditional eating system, diet containing millets and cereals are a very good replacement of modern canned or packaged foods.
 ‘Ragi’ or Finger Millet in our diet can improve our heart health.
-‘Ragi’ is gluten free and rich in calcium.
-The high amount of fibre in ‘Ragi’ is beneficial for our body, keeping us filled for a longer period.
+‘Ragi’ is gluten-free and rich in calcium.
+The high amount of fiber in ‘Ragi’ is beneficial for our body, keeping us filled for a longer period.

-VII: Nutritious way to prevent and manage heart diseases: Doctors recommend to have fish that are rich in Omega 3 fatty acid and other nutrients that reduce the chances of heart issues and keep us healthy.
-So having those delicious Salmon and Tuna twice a week can indeed benefit our heart and add a new flavour in our diet.
-Although a drastic change in food habit and lifestyle or being calm in difficult situations are quite not easy to achieve but men have come up with techniques to deal with the harshest of circumstances and have learnt to work under pressure.
-Staying optimistic, slowing down and isolating for a while can help us all in a positive way to find a suitable solution.
+VII: Nutritious way to prevent and manage heart diseases: Doctors recommend having fish that are rich in Omega 3 fatty acids and other nutrients that reduce the chances of heart issues and keep us healthy.
+So having those delicious Salmon and Tuna twice a week can indeed benefit our heart and add a new flavor to our diet.
+Although a drastic change in food habits and lifestyle or being calm in difficult situations are quite not easy to achieve, people have come up with techniques to deal with the harshest of circumstances and have learned to work under pressure.
+Staying optimistic, slowing down, and isolating for a while can positively help us all to find a suitable solution.